 Over the years, the Eurovision Song Contest has grown to become a pop megaforce, watched by millions around the world as the spectacle unfolds.

-But we'll always have a soft spot to what could be described as the 'Golden Age' of Eurovision, when things felt rather quaint and understated compared to its present day version.
+But we'll always have a soft spot for what could be described as the 'Golden Age' of Eurovision, when things felt rather quaint and understated compared to its present-day version.

 So let's rewind to the days of flares, live orchestras and international link-ups which had even more of a delay than they do now.